WenyueDai/Solublize_Transmembrane_Protein/README.md

 # Description
-1. step0_clean.py clean and renumber pdb/cif
+1. step0_clean.py clean and renumber pdb/cif; Calculate and show residue index above hydrophobic * sasa cutoff.
 2. step1_solublempnn_fix.py Use solubleMPNN to redesign transmembrane protein (non-fixed position)
 3. step2_pyrosetta_map.py Use pyrosetta to repack sequence to the input pdb
-4. Optional for future: chai-1 structural prediction
+4. (TODO): chai-1 structural prediction
-5. Optional OPENMM OR Positioning of proteins in membranes
+5. (TODO) OPENMM OR Positioning of proteins in membranes
+6. Pipeline (CLI) and Reproducibility

 # Instruction for new starters
 ## step 0.
 Common bash script used in terminal